Pomax/custom-graphics-element/README.md

 ## Pointer handling

 Graphics interaction is based on "the pointer", which is a unified handler for mouse, stylus, and touch handling, so you don't have to care whether your code runs on a desktop computer, a laptop, a tablet, a phone, or anything else.
-Event handling uses four functions:
+Event handling uses five functions:

 ```js
 function pointerDown(x, y) {